justin0979/devconfig/README.md

 [Create React App Absolute Imports](https://create-react-app.dev/docs/importing-a-component/#absolute-imports) to set up custom absolute paths. <sub>In root dir, run `touch jsconfig.json` and copy and paste code from link into that file</sub>

+Also, browser refreshes on saves are controlled with `react-refresh-webpack-plugin` and `react-refresh-typescript`.
+I haven't looked into these as thoroughly to see if there is a rule to clear the browser console on saves.

 <hr />